tarwn/lessthandot-hugo/blogs/content/posts/2009-03-09-scan-network-for-sql-server-instances.md

   <img src="/wp-content/uploads/blogs/DataMgmt//mapp_view.gif" alt="" title="" />
 </div>

 This ensures they will pump to SQL accurately and without issues.
 Connect the conversion to the OLEDB destination and open the destination editor.
 Select the SQL connection you created earlier and then in the table listing find your table.
 Verify in mappings then that your converted values are mapped.
 By default you will probably get the original columns.
-I typically check &#8220;Keep nulls&#8221; for these types of tasks also.
+I typically check “Keep nulls” for these types of tasks also.
 Sense we rely on external processes that are out of our control the opportunity for null values is more probable.

 Go back the control flow tab and connect all your steps to the email tasks so notifications go out on success and failures.
 You should end up with something similar to